mbrinkl/santorini/README.md

 ### What is Santorini

-It's an online multiplayer version of the board game heavily by Roxley.
+It's an online multiplayer version of the board game by Roxley.

 If you are new to Santorini, you can watch a how-to-play on [youtube](https://www.youtube.com/watch?v=EZi-MZEylRQ) or read the [rulebook](http://files.roxley.com/Santorini-Rulebook-Web-2016.08.14.pdf)